 Below is the clip:

-However, several netizens dubbed the report as fake.
+However, several netizens dubbed the report as fake and claimed that it was an old video.

-According to a section of Twitter users, the clip in question is of another incident that took place 8 months back.
+According to a section of Twitter users, the clip in question is of another incident that took place eight months ago.
 It has been claimed that the boy was a chain snatcher and was attacking women using blades.

 "The video of a policeman beating up a man in Delhi is eight months old.
 The guy in question is a snatcher who was caught while using blades to attack people.
 Before the video was shot, he had attacked the cops as well," read a now-deleted tweet by a journalist.